islandora-deprecated/islandora_solr_custom/README.txt

     too messy?
 It could also go on a settings page for that display where it can overwrite the default.

+  - Having a search display that has customized output using a template file is great, but I need to find a way to create multiple displays using custom template files.
+How would I do that?

 aggregator patch: